 The list you're viewing is made up of many different people, like Herbert Blitzstein and John Aspinall.From reputable, prominent, and well known bookmakers to the lesser known bookmakers of today, these are some of the best professionals in the bookmaker field.
 If you want to answer the questions, "Who are the most famous bookmakers ever?" and "What are the names of famous bookmakers?" then you're in the right place.
 (13 items)

-George David Freeman was a Sydney organised crime figure and illegal casino operator.
-He was linked to the Sydney drug trade during the 1970s and '80s, was named in several Royal Commissions into organised crime and had links with American crime figures.
+George David Freeman (22 January 1935 – 20 March 1990) was a Sydney bookmaker, racing identity and illegal casino operator.
+He was linked to the Sydney drug trade during the 1970s and 1980s, was named in several Royal Commissions into organised crime and had links with American crime figures.
 Freeman served several prison terms for theft between 1951 and 1968 but was never brought to trial for any of his later alleged crimes, receiving only monetary fines for SP bookmaking in the mid-1980s.
-He survived a murder attempt in 1979, was married twice, and died in 1990 of asthma. ...more on Wikipedia
+Freeman survived a murder attempt in 1979, was married twice, published an autobiography and died in 1990 of heart failure related to asthma and pethidine addiction. ...more on Wikipedia

-John Victor Aspinall was a British zoo owner and gambling club host.
+John Victor Aspinall (11 June 1926 – 29 June 2000) was an English zoo owner and gambling club host.
 From middle class beginnings he used gambling to move to the centre of British high society in the 1960s.
 He was born in Delhi during the British Raj, and was a citizen of the United Kingdom. ...more on Wikipedia

-Mazhar Majeed,also known as Mad'alaura, is a Pakistani-British sporting agent and bookmaker who came under police investigation in 2010 following reports of cricket 'match fixing' after a News of the World sting operation.
+Mazhar Majeed (born 1975) is a British sporting agent and bookmaker who came under police investigation in 2010 following reports of cricket 'match fixing' after a News of the World sting operation.
 On Saturday 28 August 2010, he was arrested by Scotland Yard for allegedly fixing a Test match between England and Pakistan in Lord's.
 On 3 November 2011, Majeed was given a prison sentence of 32 months on convictions of "conspiracy to make corrupt payments" and "conspiracy to allow others to cheat at gambling," to run concurrently. ...more on Wikipedia